How does the 12-hour clock system work? Is midnight 12 am or 12 pm? more

-In many towns and cities, particularly Amsterdam, Arnhem, Utrecht and The Hague, the Queen's Day celebrations begin on the evening of April 29.
-There are public music performances and street parties.
-Some events continue until daybreak when the actual Queen's Day events begin.
+In many towns and cities, particularly Amsterdam, Arnhem, Utrecht and The Hague, the Queen's Day celebrations began on the evening of April 29.
+There were public music performances and street parties.
+Some events continued until daybreak when the actual Queen's Day events began.

-Many people in the Netherlands have a day off work and schools are closed on April 30.
-It is the only day in the year that people without licences to trade can sell things on the street.
+Many people in the Netherlands had a day off work and schools were closed on April 30.
+It was the only day in the year when people without licences to trade were allowed to sell things on the street.
 Some people set up stalls to sell second-hand goods and Queen's Day themed products in many city and town centers.

-There is a lot of busking and official musical performances on Queen's Day.
-Many people spontaneously sing "Het Wilhelmus".
-This is a poem written in 1574 and describes the life of William of Orange (William the Silent) and his fight for the Dutch people.
+Street performers and official musical performances entertained the crowds on Queen's Day.
+Many people spontaneously sang "Het Wilhelmus".
+This is a poem written in 1574 that describes the life of William of Orange (William the Silent) and his fight for the Dutch people.
 It is written as if William of Orange is introducing himself to the Dutch people.
-Versions are also played by bands performing at Queen's Day events and on radio stations.
+Versions were also played by bands performing at Queen's Day events and on radio stations.

-Each year, the royal family visits one or a few places on April 30.
-There they are entertained with displays and performances around local historic events.
-The members of the royal family generally join in with the games in a good natured way and greet thousands of people who turn out to see them.
+Each year, the royal family visited one or a few places on April 30.
+There they were entertained with displays and performances around local historic events.
+The members of the royal family generally joined in with the games in a good-natured way and greeted thousands of people who turned out to see them.

-Due to mass celebration, it is difficult to reach many addresses in the center of large cities, especially Amsterdam by most forms of transport.
-Apart from minor criminal acts such as pick pocketing and urinating in public, Queen's Day events are usually very peaceful.
-If April 30 falls on a Sunday, the celebrations take place on Saturday April 29.
+Due to mass celebration, it was difficult to reach many addresses in the center of large cities, especially Amsterdam by most forms of transport.
+Apart from minor criminal acts such as pick pocketing and urinating in public, Queen's Day events were usually very peaceful.
+If April 30 fell on a Sunday, the celebrations tool place on Saturday, April 29.

 On August 31, 1880, Princess Wilhelmina was born in The Hague.
 She was the last child of King William III and the only child to outlive him.
 On August 31, 1885, and on the same date each year after that public birthday celebrations were held for her.
 The occasion was originally known as Princesses Day (Prinsessedag) and became known as Queen's Day in 1890 after Wilhelmina became Queen following the death of her father.
 On August 31, 1902, people in the Netherlands heard that Queen Wilhelmina had recovered from typhus and Queen's Day became a true public celebration.

 The national flag of the Netherlands is a horizontal tricolor with red at the top, white in the middle and blue at the bottom.
 On some feast days, an orange strip of cloth, known as a wimpel, is hung above the national flag.
 This is a symbol for the Dutch royal family, which uses the name "House of Orange-Nassau".
-The national flag and the colors red, white, blue and orange are widely displayed on Queen's Day.
-Many people make a special effort to wear an orange item of clothing, to dye their hair orange or to color their faces orange.
+The national flag and the colors red, white, blue and orange were widely displayed on Queen's Day.
+On national holidays like Queen's Birthday or King's Birthday, many people make a special effort to wear an orange item of clothing, to dye their hair orange or to color their faces orange.
 Accessories that combine the color orange with some symbol of the royal family, such as a crown or a lion, are especially popular and sought after.

-The traditional drink on Queen's Day is oranje bitter.
+The traditional drink on holidays like Queen's Day is oranje bitter.
 This is made by soaking the peel of bitter oranges (Citrus aurantium) in jenever, a strong alcoholic drink sometimes known as gin.
 The resulting liquid is bright orange.
-A lot of other orange food stuffs are prepared for Queen's Day.
+A lot of other orange food items are prepared for days like Queen's Day.
 These include: cakes; custard slices with orange icing or filling; white chocolate; and soft drinks.